 people globally who live without access to safe water.

-WUPIV will address the funding gaps in parts of the financing ecosystem not met through charitable foundations, microfinance institutions, commercial banks and/or formal capital markets.
-In time, it endeavours to be catalytic, bringing together new private sector investors, retailers and other existing participants in the water, sanitation and plastics recycling sectors.
+WUPIVs address the funding gaps in parts of the financing ecosystem not met through charitable foundations, microfinance institutions, commercial banks and/or formal capital markets.
+We are catalytic, bringing together new private sector investors, retailers and other existing participants in the water, sanitation and plastics recycling sectors.

 Structure of the Investment Vehicle

-The WUPIV has been structured using an innovative financial model to leverage greater private sector capital into the water, sanitation and plastics recycling sectors and to build long-term financial sustainability of the investees.
-It will demonstrate a creative way of enabling each dollar of funding to support more than one organisation to generate social and environmental impact multiple times over.
+The WUPIV has been structured using an innovative financial model to leverage greater private sector capital into the water, sanitation and plastics recycling sectors and to build long-term financial sustainability of its investees.
+It demonstrates a creative way of enabling each dollar of funding to support more than one organisation to generate social and environmental impact multiple times over.

-The investment vehicle will be structured using micro-levy contributions from international retailers to provide catalytic capital.
-This capital is used to take a higher risk-reward position, acting as a credit enhancement mechanism to leverage additional Senior Capital from additional select Investor Partners.
-The Senior Capital will be protected by the FLT, as they will rank higher in the pecking order in a default scenario.
-Through the portfolio of investments made, the WUPIV forecasts to deliver a positive financial return to Investor Partners.
+The investment vehicle is structured using micro-levy contributions from international retailers to provide catalytic capital.
+This capital is used to take a higher risk-reward position, acting as a credit enhancement mechanism to leverage additional Senior Capital.
+The Senior Capital is protected by the Catalytic First Loss Tranche Capital, as they will rank higher in the pecking order in a default scenario.
+Through the portfolio of investments made, the WUPIV targets to deliver an attractive financial return to Investor Partners.

 © Adam Dickens | Taking Pictures, Changing Lives

-WUPIV will have a significant leveraging effect: attracting external expertise and commercial capital into achieving social impact.
+WUPIV has a significant leveraging effect: attracting external expertise and commercial capital into achieving social impact.